 Adding Figures to the Animation

-Figures can be added to the animation from an STK file by clicking 'Load Figure Type' in the File menu.
-Sprite figures can be added by clicking 'Load Sprite Image'.
+STK file by clicking 'Load Figure Type' in the File menu.

 STK figure files can also be dragged to the animation canvas from Windows Explorer.
 This also works with multiple selected files.

-Figures can also be designed and added to the animation using the Figure Builder.
+Figure Builder.
 Open the figure builder by clicking 'Create Figure Type' in the File menu or by clicking the Edit button to edit the selected figure.
 Once a figure has been designed, add it to the animation by clicking 'Add to Animation' in the figure builder File menu.

 Text objects can be added by clicking 'Create Text Object' in the File menu.